-MobilizeYU is a course designed for faculty, graduate students and staff at York who are interested in learning more about Knowledge Mobilization (KMb).
+MobilizeYU is a course designed for faculty, graduate students, staff, alumni, and community partners who are interested in learning more about Knowledge Mobilization (KMb).

-As an inaugural pilot, participants will sign up and participate in an 8-week interactive course.
+As part 2 of the inaugural pilot, participants will sign up and participate in an 6-part interactive course.
 Taught by leading KMb professionals and researchers, participants will about theoretical and practical aspects of effective KMb.
 They will integrate this knowledge within an applied project.

-The course is scheduled for March-April 2019 and participants need to apply to be enrolled in the course.
+The course is will be held June 3-19, 2019 and participants need to apply to be enrolled in the course.
 Details are found below.

 Professionals and Researchers